Aboriginal family violence services

 Services are community-driven, Aboriginal-designed and led.
 They help people to navigate the family violence service system and walk alongside them until they are safely connected with specialist services that meet their needs.

-The service is fully staffed by an Aboriginal workforce and operated by the Victorian Aboriginal Child Care Agency (VACCA), a state-wide Aboriginal Community Controlled Organisation (ACCO) servicing children, young people, families, and community members that has protected and promoted the rights of Aboriginal children and families for over 45 years.
+The Bayside Peninsula service opened in July 2023 and is operated by the Victorian Aboriginal Child Care Agency (VACCA), a state-wide Aboriginal Community Controlled Organisation (ACCO) servicing children, young people, families, and community members that has protected and promoted the rights of Aboriginal children and families for over 45 years.

-How the service works
+How the services work

-Support is also available through The Orange for Aboriginal people experiencing family violence or needing support with child wellbeing.
+Support is also available through The Orange Door for Aboriginal people experiencing family violence or needing support with child wellbeing.

 Future services